Manfred encouraged by impact of mound visit rules

 Manfred is a proponent of the pitch clocks currently in use in the minor leagues, but said he was "not in a position where I'm going to say for certain whether or not we're going to have pitch clocks at the big league level."
 The players' association refused to agree to pitch clocks, and Manfred backed off of his threat to unilaterally implement them this year.

 The commissioner also spoke about the number of games postponed by poor weather so far.
-Tuesday's game in Baltimore between the Rays and Orioles was the 27th to be postponed this season, the most related to weather through April since the commissioner's office started keeping those records in 1986.
+Games in Baltimore and Pittsburgh were rained out on Tuesday, bringing the total postponements this season to 28, the most related to weather through April since the commissioner's office started keeping those records in 1986.

 "This has really been a unique April for us," Manfred said.
 "We've set a record for the number of games that have been canceled and, probably more troublingly, we've played a lot of games in really tough weather.
 I think we have 12 cities that have been more than 10 degrees below their average temperature for the month of April."